John Milor, Author and Speaker

 John W. Milor

-John Milor is an author of several books with outstanding reviews from Kirkus, Reader’s Favorite, GoodReads, and Amazon.
+John Milor is an author of several books of varying genre with outstanding reviews from Kirkus, US Review of Books, Pacific Book Reviews, Reader’s Favorite, GoodReads, and Amazon.
 He has also been a guest on numerous programs, such as the Art Bell show, Coast to Coast AM with George Noory, the X-Zone Radio/TV Show with Rob McConnel, the Jeff Rense show, Midnight in the Desert, and many more.

 Milor is not a typical Christian.
 He is not afraid to thoroughly investigate topics that many Christians shy away from.
 His interest in paranormal phenomenon spans three decades, as he pioneered the emerging field of Christian Ufology.